Includes information on acceptable business etiquette, dress, business cards, gifts, etc.

 In addition to private-owned hot spots, the Macau Government has also funded the installation of “WiFi Go” which provides citizens and tourists with free wireless internet access.
 As of April 2016, there were 183 access points including museums, libraries, parks, public squares, ports, activity centers, stadiums, and some government facilities.

-Travelers have a choice of transport from Hong Kong’s Chek Lap Kok Airport to their hotel.
+In normal travel times, travelers have a choice of transport from Hong Kong’s Chek Lap Kok Airport to their hotel.
 Options include the Airport Express train, hotel shuttle buses and express public buses or taxis.
 The distance is approximately 25 miles.
 The Airport Express train is the fastest way to reach Hong Kong Island from the airport.
 Trains depart every 12 minutes, and the ride to the terminus at “Hong Kong Station” in Central, Hong Kong Island, takes only 25 minutes.
 From there it costs less than US$10 (and another 5-10 minutes) for a taxi ride to most hotels in the Central, Admiralty, and Wan Chai districts.
 One-way or round-trip tickets for the Airport Express may be purchased from vending machines located immediately beyond baggage claim/customs (these require Hong Kong dollars in cash) or from the Airport Express counter located in the center of the public arrival hall.
 Trains are at the platform level and there are storage areas for luggage just inside the trains.
 If you take the Airport Express train to Hong Kong Station (the last stop) you will find taxis available directly ahead as you exit the train terminal and proceed through the terminal exit gate.
 The Airport Express in-town check-in from Hong Kong Island and Kowloon Station is an extremely convenient service for travelers departing Hong Kong.
 It allows you to check your bags in town and then proceed to the airport directly.

 Transportation between Hong Kong and Macau

-The most convenient way to travel between Hong Kong and Macau is by high-speed ferry.
+In pre-pandemic times, the most convenient way to travel between Hong Kong and Macau is by high-speed ferry.
 The journey takes approximately one hour, and ferries depart every 15 – 30 minutes from the Shuntak and HK China Ferry Terminals in Hong Kong and the Macau Pier and Cotai Strip Pier in Macau.
 Schedules and rates for the various services are listed at the websites indicated below:

 - Turbo Jet